 One of our very favorite things to do as a family is to spend time together outside.
 We (obviously) really love the beach, but we also really love hiking in the mountains and exploring the woods.
-You might remember that we went to Muir Woods National Monument back in the fall.
+You might remember that we went to Muir Woods National Monument a couple of years ago.
 The girls had such a blast hiking around those gorgeous old redwoods!
-So today I'm sharing 10 national parks that I've got my eye on for 2018 that you might want to add to your bucket list too!
+So today I'm sharing 10 national parks that I've got my eye on that you might want to add to your bucket list too!

-Earlier in the year we went to Moab with my family and got to hike and jeep and white water raft around Arches National Park – SO beautiful and completely different than the Muir Woods.
+One year we went to Moab with my family and got to hike and jeep and white water raft around Arches National Park – SO beautiful and completely different than the Muir Woods.
 There are just so many awesome and beautiful places to explore in the world!
-One of our family New Year’s Resolutions is to visit more national parks in 2018.
+One of our family goals is to visit more national parks.
 I'm sharing our Top Ten picks below.

 If you're looking for a less expensive alternative, I love this pair that's only $29 and has over 500 near perfect reviews!